Major machine tool service companies and OEMs have joined and registered with The UP! App network of industrial

 Hundreds of service providers have evaluated the new app and signed up to be a part of the UP! network, from machine tool OEMs to independent third-party service companies.

 “We are always looking for new ways to support our customer base, and The UP!
 App is a good addition to our customer support strategy,” wrote Mark Rentschler, vice president of customer support for Makino, in a letter endorsing UP!
 “The UP!
 App provides another convenient way for our customers to reach our service technicians.
 Makino looks forward to being able to respond quickly to the requests coming through the app.”

-Service providers download the free app – from the Google Play or iTunes App stores – and then build a profile that includes their company details, the geography they served and the type of equipment they service.
-Machine shops and other manufacturers also create their profiles on the app, adding their company details and the type of industrial equipment their using.
+Service providers download the free app – from the Google Play or iTunes App stores – and then build a profile that includes their company details, the geography they served, and the type of equipment they service.
+Machine shops and other manufacturers also create their profiles on the app, adding their company details and the type of industrial equipment they are using.

-When a manufacturer has a machine go down, they can simply request service on the app, and the request is sent to all of the service providers who have the capability to provide assistance.
+When a manufacturer has a machine go down, they can request service on the app, and the request is sent to all of the service providers who can assist.
 They then provide bids and proposals to choose from.

 Technical Equipment, a distributor of advanced machine tools and related technology, also joined the network.

 “We like the simplicity of the app and the fact that it is free to customers to use,” said Michael Schlater, executive vice president of Technical Equipment.
 “We understand that Technical Equipment customers can easily request service for any machine with just a click of a few buttons.”